sara-nl/sdrdocs/source/pages/basics/deposit.rst

 Deposit data
 ==============

-Deposit is the act of uploading data to the Data Repository.
-Only registered users are permitted to deposit new records.
+Depositing is the act of uploading data to the Data Repository.
+Only registered users are permitted to deposit data and create publications.

 .. _prepare-data:

 Prepare data
 ______________

- To prepare data for a deposit there are some best practices for the file format, file size, metadata, data documentation and organisation.
+To prepare data for a deposit there are some best practices for the file format, file size, metadata, data documentation and structuring.
 For more information, visit the :ref:`Best Practices <best-practices>` page.

 .. _deposit-workflow:

 Deposit workflow
 _________________

- Clicking the deposit link in the main interface opens the first of a three stage process required to upload data.
+Clicking the deposit link in the main page opens the first of the three steps required to create a publication.
 The steps are as follows:

-1. In the Create a new deposit page, select files to deposit and then click on Upload to upload the file.
+1. In the 'Create a new deposit' page, select files to deposit and then click on 'Start upload' to upload the file(s).

  .. note:: Make sure that you are uploading an acceptable file format.
 Valid file formats can be found on the `File formats`_ documentation page.
 If the data format you are trying to upload is not supported, you can always contact us for support.